Cosmic-Innovative/vertstack/README.md

 3. Run linter
 4. Run tests
 5. Build the project using the appropriate .env file
+6. Run Lighthouse CI
+   - Performs audits as described above
+   - Ensures the production build meets quality standards before deployment
-6. Deploy to the corresponding environment
+7. Deploy to the corresponding environment
-7. Run health checks
+8. Run health checks

+Lighthouse CI (`lighthouse.yml`):

+1. Triggered on push to main and develop branches, and on pull requests to these branches
+2. Builds the project
+3. Runs Lighthouse audits against the built files
+4. Compares results against defined thresholds
+5. Uploads detailed reports for each run

+This workflow ensures that all code changes are thoroughly checked for quality, performance, and best practices before they are merged or deployed.

 ### Environment-Specific Considerations